CSC485A-Slacker/slacker/README.md

 ## Milestone 1: Map Dashboard (⚠ Due Feb 18, 2022)
 This milestone will entail only the most basic functionality of the app to be considered semi-usable.
 To that end, we will have implemented the following features:
 - [ ] Users can view the map
-- [ ] Users can see an pins that others have placed
+- [ ] Users can see any pins that others have placed
 - [ ] Users can place down their own pin, specifying only the most essential and basic information (short description, length & type of slackline)

 ## Milestone 2: Hotspots (⚠ Due Mar 11, 2022)